 The meter above reflects the volume of content that corresponds with our policy definition.

-Below are some insights we’ve gathered, and will continue to do so up until the election.
+Below are some insights we’ve gathered, and will continue to update.

 States with Closest Races Have a Higher Inflammatory News Index

 Since the Kamala Harris VP announcement on Aug 11th, the nine states with the closest races (Ohio, Georgia, Iowa, North Carolina, Texas, Arizona, Florida, Pennsylvania and Wisconsin) have seen a 12% higher Inflammatory News Index than other states.
 This has been a very consistent trend.
 In fact, these swing states have not had an Inflammatory News Index rate lower than the average of all other states on any single day since the announcement.

 Index Holds Steady with Election In Sight

 You may have noticed the index has remained relatively steady from the end of September up until early October.
 This is due to the fact that Inflammatory Politics & News is seeing similar, consistent growth along with Politics and News content.

 Increase in Inflammatory Politics & News URLs Focused on Death of SCOTUS, Ruth Bader Ginsberg

 After the death of Ruth Bader Ginsberg, DV has seen a huge increase in pages classified as “Inflammatory Politics & News” that mention her or her former Supreme Court seat in some way.
 From Sep 18th – 30th, DV has classified over 1,500 new Inflammatory Politics & News URLs with some mention of this event.

 These new pages have garnered over 2 million impressions so far (blocked and/or delivered).
 Impression volume peaked at 450K on the day following the news, Sep 19th, and has been steadily declining since.